shundhammer/qdirstat/doc/GitHub-Workflow.md

 reviewed again etc. until everybody is satisfied and it is either merged (which is the normal case) or it is finally rejected (which is a very rare thing).

-When your changes are merged, you pull or rebase your fork against upstream again so it is up to date, and then you can freely work on new things.
+When your changes are merged, you pull or rebase your fork against _upstream_ again so it is up to date, and then you can freely work on new things.

 One holy rule is that **upstream master always has to work**, even between official releases.
-This is much easier achieve when everybody works in their own fork, preferably in their own branch of their own fork.
+This is much easier to achieve when everybody works in their own fork, preferably in their own branch of their own fork.